murphy-mj/React_Assign2/pointsandviews/README.md

 Only a Mock-auth is used, depending on the login button chosen.

 ## Independent learning.
-I spent a lot of the summer, working on understanding React, it was mostly repeatly running the lectutres, and a couple of online tutorials,  https://docs.cypress.io, https://storybook.js.org/docs/guides/guide-react/ . . . . . . . .
+I spent a lot of the summer, working on understanding React, it was mostly repeatly re-running the lectutres, and a couple of online tutorials,  https://docs.cypress.io, https://storybook.js.org/docs/guides/guide-react/ . . . . . . . .

+outstanding issues with App.
+Google Map location is hard coded.
+For EDIT and Delete, the select area needs to be set to something other than 'all'